Send the link below via email or IMCopy

 We share responsibility for ensuring safe and effective drug therapy.

-Lab data - additional information a pharmacist
+Lab data - additional information for pharmacists

-To ensure appropriate treatment and monitor patients’ response
+To ensure appropriate treatment

-To monitor adverse effects to ensure patients’ safety (Review of INR for warfarin patients); or
+To monitor adverse effects to ensure patients’ safety

 To screen patients for untreated health conditions